 and book recommendations each day from librarians at: https://www.youtube.com/channel/UCPUIqlJM0aieXdq-LxKDvWA/live

 - Using the resources on Accelerated Reader.
-Year 7 (and some Year 8) students can log in at https://ukhosted26.renlearn.co.uk/2246401 and use your usual password.
-There are non-fiction articles available as well as lots of quizzes for books that you may be able to access from home.
+Year 7 (and some Year 8) students can log in at https://ukhosted26.renlearn.co.uk/2246401 and use their usual password.
+There are non-fiction articles available as well as lots of quizzes for books that they may be able to access from home.
 For more information (click here).

 - Completing the Library Challenges for Year 7 and 8 students

 Considering the ideas and suggestions from the library staff in your regular emails, including ‘First Page Fridays’

 - as well as recording the books you’re reading on your Lockdown log.